pcaressa/awful/README.md

 When an expression is parsed, it is actually translated into an inner form, described in the next section, before being evaluated.

-## Expression representation
+## Expression evaluation

-## Evaluation

-An expression can be evaluated, thus it can be processed to produce a single value: however, all labels freely appearing in it should possess a value to be used during the evaluation.
+To evaluate an expression means to assign to it a uniquely determined value, which depends both on the constant parts of the expression (according to the algorithm given below) and on the labels, whose values are retrieved from an *evaluation environment* wrt which che evaluation is performed.

-Such a value is provided by an *environment*, thus a list of pairs (label, value): whenever a label is encountered, the corresponding value in the environment is retrieved and substituted to the label.
+An environment is a list of pairs (label, value): whenever a label is encountered, the corresponding value in the environment is retrieved and substituted to the label.

 Consider for example